thanatath/thailandtorrentautodownload/README.md

 # thailandtorrentautodownload
-siambit auto download torrent in tab for tempermonkey
+thailandtorrent auto download torrent in tab for tempermonkey

 **way to Install**